 Prepared as a requirement of the Resource Management Act 1991.
-Under the Horowhenua District Plan (2015) Council's parks and reserves are zoned Open Space.
-Issues, objectives and policies have been developed for the Open Space Zone that provide a framework for managing the types of activities and structures that are typical to parks and reserves in the District.
-The District Plan also contains rules for each zone which include the bulk and location requirements for future development.
+Under -Tthe Proposed Horowhenua District Plan (20153) zones Council's parks and reserves are zoneds Open Space.
+Issues, objectives and policies have been developed for the Open Space Zone that provide a framework for managing the types of activities and structures that are typical to parks and reserves in the Ddistrict.
+For each zone there are The District Plan also contains rules for each zone which include the bulk and location requirements for future development.